Lake Isabella, California

 Lake Isabella (formerly, Isabella) is a census-designated place (CDP) in the southern Sierra Nevada, in Kern County, California, United States.
-It is named after the Lake Isabella reservoir and located at its southwestern edge, 6 mi south of Wofford Heights in the Kern River Valley.
+It is named after the Lake Isabella reservoir and located at the lake’s southwestern edge, 6 mi south of Wofford Heights in the Kern River Valley.

 The town of Lake Isabella is located 35 mi east-northeast of Bakersfield, at an elevation of 2513 feet.
 The population was 3,573 at the 2020 census, up from 3,466 at the 2010 census.